Skip to content

 Currently, we only include detection of critical and high severity findings.
 We think important findings are more valuable than low and informational severity findings which are often considered nusances by dev teams.

-Here is a concrete example of how we score an agent for V2:
+Here is a concrete example of how we score an agent:

 # some agent code in here...